Buddhists

-Buddhists are people who adhere to Buddhism, a religious and philosophical tradition founded by Siddhartha Gautama (the Buddha) in the 5th–4th century BCE in India.
-Buddhist identity can be religious, cultural, or secular, encompassing monastic practitioners, lay followers, and individuals who adopt meditation and ethical practices without formal rituals.
+Buddhists, also known as Bauddha, are people who adhere to Buddhism, an Indian religious and philosophical tradition founded by the Buddha in the 6th or 5th century BCE in the Indian subcontinent.
+Buddhist identity may be religious, cultural, or secular, encompassing ordained members of the monastic community (Saṅgha), lay practitioners, and individuals who adopt Buddhist ethical principles, meditation, or mindfulness practices without formal ritual affiliation.

+Buddhists are broadly classified into two main categories: Bhikkhus and Bhikkhunīs, who are ordained monastics and serve as religious teachers, and Upāsakas and Upāsikās, who are lay followers living a household life while supporting and practicing the teachings of Buddhism (see Catuparisā).

-The term originates from the Sanskrit word Bauddha (बौद्ध), meaning "follower of the Buddha", which itself is derived from Buddha (बुद्ध), meaning "the Awakened One."
-In ancient India, followers of the Buddha identified themselves as Sakyans (Sakyabhiksu), derived from the name of the Buddha's clan, the Sakyas.
-The English term Buddhist emerged in the early 19th century, combining Buddha with the suffix "-ist," denoting a follower or adherent.
-The first recorded use of Buddhist in English was in 1810.
-In descending order, the percentage of people who identify as Buddhists on each continental landmass stands at: the vast majority (about 98%) in Asia and the Pacific, around 1% in Europe, and less than 1% in Africa, Oceania, and the Americas collectively.
+In ancient India, followers of the Buddha were sometimes identified as Shakyas, after the clan into which the Buddha was born.
+The English word Buddhist emerged in the early 19th century, formed from "Buddha" and the suffix "-ist", denoting an adherent of a belief system; its earliest recorded usage in English dates to 1810.

-Additionally, in subdivided geographical regions, the figure stands at approximately 93% in East Asia, 67% in Southeast Asia, and 29% in South Asia.
-While there are several Buddhist schools and traditions, as well as non-denominational Buddhists, the two largest traditions are Theravāda Buddhism (predominantly in Sri Lanka, Thailand, Myanmar, Cambodia, and Laos) and Mahayana Buddhism (predominantly in China, Japan, Korea, and Vietnam).
+Buddhism comprises numerous schools and traditions, alongside non-denominational and secular forms.
+The two largest traditions are Theravāda Buddhism, predominant in Sri Lanka, Thailand, Myanmar, Cambodia, and Laos, and Mahayana Buddhism, which is dominant in China, Japan, Korea, and Vietnam.

-There are about 320 million Buddhists, who comprise 4.1% of the global population.
-It is the only major religion to have declined massively in the last decade, particularly due to growing irreligion in East Asia.
-However, it has grown in influence in Western countries due to increasing interest in meditation and mindfulness practices.
-By sheer numbers, China accounts for the largest portion of the global Buddhist population, followed by Thailand and Japan.
-Outside of Buddhist-majority countries, significant populations are found in India and the United States.
+There are approximately 320 million Buddhists worldwide, accounting for about 4% of the global population.
+Buddhism has declined in the recent years due to lower fertility rates and rising irreligion in East Asia.
+Nevertheless, Buddhism has gained cultural and intellectual influence in Western countries, driven in part by growing interest in meditation and mindfulness practices.

+By absolute numbers, Thailand constitutes the largest share of the global Buddhist population, followed by China and Myanmar.
+Outside of Buddhist-majority countries, sizable Buddhist populations are found in India and the United States.